woocommerce/woocommerce-admin/packages/components/src/summary/README.md

 SummaryNumber
 ===

-A component to show a value, label, optionals change percentage and children node.
+A component to show a value, label, and optionally a change percentage and children node.
 Can also act as a link to a specific report focus.

 ## Usage